This blog may contain affiliate links. Read our disclosure policy for more info.

 7. Vegan and vegetarian food tour

-• Duration: 3-4 hours
+- Duration: 3-4 hours

-• Time: 2:30 pm
+- Time: 2:30 pm

-• Highlights: exploring four different neighborhoods, sampling lots of vegetarian and vegan street food, small group tour, specially designed plant-based tour
+- Highlights: exploring four different neighborhoods, sampling lots of vegetarian and vegan street food, small group tour, specially designed plant-based tour

-• Inclusions: all-you-can-eat vegan and vegetarian food, beer, tea and coffee, English-speaking local guide
+- Inclusions: all-you-can-eat vegan and vegetarian food, beer, tea and coffee, English-speaking local guide

-• Rating: 4.9 stars (check 100+ reviews here)
+- Rating: 4.9 stars (check 100+ reviews here)

-• Free cancellation: yes
+- Free cancellation: yes

 It’s not often that we come across a plant-based food tour, so vegans and vegetarians, this one’s for you!
-Instead of booking a “regular” food tour and either missing out at certain stops or receiving bland substitutions, you can book this one that’s specifically crafted with you in mind.
+Instead of booking a “regular” food tour and either missing out on certain stops or receiving bland substitutions, you can book this one that’s specifically crafted with you in mind.

 Now, we both eat meat, but we also appreciate great vegetarian cuisine, so we couldn’t pass up the chance to take a food tour that’s specifically designed to showcase Mexico City’s plant-based eats.
-It showed us a whole different side of the city’s cuisine and we got to enjoy so much amazing food, from tacos stuffed with fresh, spiced veggies to plant-based tamales and blue corn quesadillas.
+It showed us a whole different side of the city’s cuisine, and we got to enjoy so much amazing food, from tacos stuffed with fresh, spiced veggies to plant-based tamales and blue corn quesadillas.
 They were amazing!

 We have to give a huge shoutout to our guides, Mena and Sharon, who were both incredible.
-They were not only passionate about food, they were also very knowledgeable about Mexico City’s culinary history, and committed to supporting local, minority, and women owned businesses.
+They were not only passionate about food, they were also very knowledgeable about Mexico City’s culinary history and committed to supporting local, minority, and women-owned businesses.
 They also shared lots of insider stories about the neighborhoods we explored – the kind you would never read in a guidebook!

-By the end of the tour, we had full bellies, and tons of insider recommendations for the rest of our trip!
+By the end of the tour, we had full bellies and tons of insider recommendations for the rest of our trip!
 So if you’re vegan, vegetarian, or simply curious about local plant-based cuisine, booking this tour is a must.

 8. La Merced market tour and tastings

-• Duration: 4 hours
+- Duration: 4 hours

-• Time: 10 or 10:30 am
+- Time: 10 or 10:30 am

-• Highlights: exploring the La Merced Market, trying lots of dishes, meeting local vendors, learning about the market’s history
+- Highlights: exploring the La Merced Market, trying lots of dishes, meeting local vendors, learning about the market’s history

-• Inclusions: lots of food samples, agua fresca, coffee, beer, Mexican sweets, English-speaking local guide
+- Inclusions: lots of food samples, agua fresca, coffee, beer, Mexican sweets, English-speaking local guide

-• Rating: 4.9 stars (check 275+ reviews here)
+- Rating: 4.9 stars (check 275+ reviews here)

-• Free cancellation: yes
+- Free cancellation: yes

 If you’re a foodie, then visiting La Merced Market is a non-negotiable experience in Mexico City!
 By far the best way to explore is with a knowledgeable guide who can show you all of the locals’ favorite spots and must-try dishes.
 That’s why we booked this food and market tour!

-La Merced is the city’s biggest traditional food market and we not only loved eating our way through it, but also learning about it from our guide, Adrian!
+La Merced is the city’s biggest traditional food market, and we not only loved eating our way through it, but also learning about it from our guide, Adrian!
 We were so glad that we were with him because navigating on our own would have been a bit overwhelming.

 Adrian took us to his favorite food stalls, where we got to eat as much food as we wanted, and he introduced us to the owners behind them, which made the tour feel so much more personal and authentic.
-We loved hearing their stories, and their witty observations about daily life at the market!
+We loved hearing their stories and their witty observations about daily life at the market!

 We tried so many delicious local dishes, from tacos to tamales, savory mole, exotic fruits, and Mexican candy.
 My personal favorite was the crispy pickle tacos, which we washed down with a cold bottle of beer – bliss!
-We also sipped on local coffee, and refreshing aqua fresca along the way, so we were well-hydrated and well-fed.
+We also sipped on local coffee and refreshing aqua fresca along the way, so we were well-hydrated and well-fed.

 This tour is a must for anyone visiting La Merced for the first time.
 It simplified the chaos and allowed us to focus on just enjoying the atmosphere, culture, and incredible food.
 If you’re into food markets, then book this tour and make sure that you arrive hungry!